dantaylor688/dantaylor688.github.io/_posts/2014-12-03-how-L1-works-simply.md

 vector on the line with minimum \\(L^1\\)-norm.
 ![plane]({{ site.url }}/assets/L1-fig5.png "Exact recovery")

-There is more to say about incoherence and taking a few extra samples to prevent trouble when we are in a less friendly situation.
+There is more to say about incoherence and taking a few extra samples to prevent trouble when we are in a less friendly situation, but I won't include that here.

+My work on this problem has revolved around [Bregman Iteration](ftp://ftp.math.ucla.edu/pub/camreport/cam07-37.pdf) and the faster [Split Bregman Iteration](ftp://ftp.math.ucla.edu/pub/camreport/cam08-29.pdf) developed by Yin et. al and Goldstein and Osher respectively.
+Specifically, I've looked at using their algorithm in the case when our vector \(x \in \mathbb C\).